abarrales/autoarchdemo/README.md

 1. **Usando Q Dev:** escribe el siguiente prompt.

 ```
-Update @app.py to create an Strands Agent connecting to the AWS Pricing MCP server that generate a cost report
+Update @app.py to create an Strands Agent connecting to the AWS Pricing MCP server
-this will automatically run after terraform code generation finishes then process
+once the terraform code generation finishes automatically run
-the terraform template as input source for cost estimations
+cost estimation and use terraform code generated as input source
 CRITICAL: use these specific tools: get_pricing_from_web and generate_cost_report
 you can look at the other part of the file to get an idea how it works.
 This is the MCP Server we will
 use awslabs.aws-pricing-mcp-server@latest